jacorbal/mbfi/README.md

 Minimal Brainfuck interpreter
 =============================

-A minimal Brainfuck interpreter function implemented in C that evaluates Brainfuck source code and writes output to a provided `FILE` stream.
+A minimal Brainfuck interpreter function implemented in ANSI C that evaluates Brainfuck source code and writes output to a provided `FILE` stream.

 ## Description

-`evaluate_bf` interprets Brainfuck code encoded as a sequence of token characters (macros from `mbfi.h`) and operates on a contiguous tape buffer allocated with `calloc(MAX_BUFFER, sizeof(char))`.
+The function `mbfi_eval` interprets Brainfuck code encoded as a sequence of token characters (macros from `mbfi.h`) and operates on a contiguous tape buffer allocated with `calloc(MAX_BUFFER, sizeof(char))`.
 The function advances through code, updates the tape, handles loops, performs I/O, and writes printed characters to the supplied `FILE *output`.

 Behavior summary: